Query Links

 Synchronize custom elements

-Used to synchronize/update custom elements (in yellow).
+Used to synchronize and update custom elements (in yellow).

 Create an element for the main query

-Used to make the Query name part of the output.
+Used to make the query name part of the output.

-Example - Convert a Subreport Using Convert to Query Link
+Example: Convert a Subreport Using Convert to Query Link

-Scenario: Your Query contains the following company information:
+In this scenario, the query contains the following company information:

-This Query is used as a subreport in the SalesInvoiceReplacement Query.
+This query is used as a subreport in the SalesInvoiceReplacement query.

 Follow these steps:

-1. Open the Structure for the SalesInvoiceReplacement Query and identify the subreport element.
+1. Open the Structure for the SalesInvoiceReplacement query and identify the subreport element.

 1. Click Tools > Convert to query link.

-This converts the subreport into a Query link.
+This converts the subreport into a query link.
 The structure of the subreport is added to the structure of the SalesInvoiceReplacement.

 What's Next